Best car insurance in Hawaii (2024)

 By

 Nicole WakelinAutomotive journalistNicole Wakelin is an automotive journalist who has covered the industry for over a decade.
 She’s always loved cars and the fact that they regularly hand her the keys to shiny new automobiles so she can write about them is a constant source of amazement.
 She covers breaking news, writes reviews, and attends auto shows and new vehicle launches across the country.
 Her work has appeared in a wide range of publications both online and in print.
 These include U.S. News & World Report, The Boston Globe, TrueCar, Kelley Blue Book, and Autobytel.
 In addition, she speaks to all things automotive at conferences, on the radio, and on podcasts, including co-hosting the weekly Wheel Bearings Podcast.
 Nicole is a current member and former Vice President of the New England Motor Press Association.
-She is also a juror for both the Women’s World Car of the Year and the North American Car, Truck and Utility of the Year.&Rachael BrennanSenior Editor & Licensed Auto Insurance ExpertRachael Brennan is a senior editor and a licensed auto insurance expert at Policygenius.
+She is also a juror for both the Women’s World Car of the Year and the North American Car, Truck and Utility of the Year.&Rachael BrennanSenior Editor & Licensed Insurance ExpertRachael Brennan is a licensed auto insurance expert and a former senior editor at Policygenius.
 Her work has also been featured in MoneyGeek, Clearsurance, Adweek, Boston Globe, The Ladders, and AutoInsurance.com.

 Edited by

-Anna SwartzAnna SwartzSenior Managing Editor & Auto Insurance ExpertAnna Swartz is a senior managing editor and auto insurance expert at Policygenius, where she oversees our car insurance coverage.
-Previously, she was a senior staff writer at Mic.com, as well as an associate writer at The Dodo.
+Anna SwartzAnna SwartzSenior Managing EditorAnna Swartz is a senior managing editor who specializes in home, auto, renters, and disability insurance at Policygenius.
+Previously, she was a senior staff writer at Mic and a writer at The Dodo.
+Her work has also appeared in Salon, HuffPost, MSN, AOL, and Heeb.

 |